CRIME DOESN'T PAY CRIME STOPPERS DOES

 Welcome to Durham Regional Crime Stoppers

-Crime Stoppers is a Not for Profit Organization which relies on the funding and donations of money, goods or services.
+Crime Stoppers is a Not for Profit Organization which relies on the funding and donations of money, goods or services to keep Operations fluent and to pay the successful tips that are Board approved.

 We have also partnered with Canada Helps therefore, if you wish to contribute through this organization please contact

-Crime Stoppers is a Not for Profit Organization which relies on the funding and donations of money, goods or services.
+Crime Stoppers is a Not for Profit Organization which relies on the funding and donations of money, goods or services to keep Operations fluent and to pay the successful tips that are Board approved.

 We have also partnered with Canada Helps therefore, if you wish to contribute through this organization please contact